JoshC1998/Galactic_Seige/README.md

 Galactic Seige :

 A simple game, created using Pygame.
 Survive as long as possible by destroying the incoming alien ships before they past your tank to earn points.
-Challenge your reflexes and strategic thinking to achieve a high score and become the ultimate defender against the galactic forces.
+Challenge your reflexes and strategic prowess to achieve a high score and become the ultimate defender against the galactic forces.

 Description :